A days ago, Victoria, the HR Director, contacted me to do a customized fun, hands-on program for their staff retreat.

 We met for lunch to discuss the program for a fast-growing real estate firm.
 Victoria knew her stuff, knew what the partners wanted, and knew what the staff needed.

 She set up a meeting with all of the partners and we spent an intense hour identifying the key points for me to include.
-I would also open the retreat event with what I call, “smart icebreakers.”
+I would also open the retreat event with what I call, “Smart Icebreakers” and “Smart Exercises.”
 These are icebreakers with a business purpose (see below).

 DEVELOP YOUR OUTLINE